mdgriffith/elm-style-animation/README.md

 Make sure to check out this [library](http://package.elm-lang.org/packages/Dandandan/Easing/2.0.1/Easing#easing-functions) if you're looking for easing functions.

-Finally, we have to `map` the resulting animation Effect, `fx`, to the Animate action we created earlier.

 Now that we have this animation, it has a few properties that may not be immediately apparent.
 If a `Hide` action is called halfway through execution of the `Show` animation, the animation will be smoothly interrupted.

 However, there may be a situation where we don't want our animation to be interrupted.
 Instead we might want the current animation to play out completely and for our new animation to play directly afterwards.
 To do this, we would use `UI.queue` instead of `UI.animate`